Trauma Therapy in Salt Lake City

 3. Somatic Therapy

 Trauma affects our physiology — it is shows up in our muscles, posture, breath, and nervous system responses (like fight, flight, freeze, or fawn).
 Somatic therapy brings gentle awareness to these experiences.
-By learning to track and work with these sensations, we can shift arousal, support better sleep, and help your body finally understand that the danger has passed.
+By learning to track and work with these sensations, we can shift arousal and help your body finally understand that the danger has passed.

 4. Nature-Based Therapy